VicenteJ20/VicenteJ20/README.md

-# Hi there I'm Vicente!
+# Hi there I'm Vicente! :wave:

 A Computer Engineer student actually learning Software Engineering by myself on the web.